4.2 Epidemiological surveillance

 Basic information

 At the end of every epidemiological week, all health care facilities send their weekly measles data up to the next higher level.
-In order not to weigh down surveillance, only the basic information (number of new cases and deaths) are transmitted on a weekly basis.

 Zero reporting